Sienna Blake: 2012–present

 In September 2018, Sienna returns after she is released from prison.
 She is greeted by Nancy who wants Sienna to help her ruin Darren's life, the way she ruined hers.
 She tells Nancy that the new Sienna doesn't do revenge.
 Sienna and Kyle Kelly (Adam Rickett) take Nancy out to make Darren jealous.
 Liberty tries to reconnect with Sienna but she isn't interested.
 After Liberty breaks up with Brody Hudson (Adam Woodward), she moves in with Sienna.
 Sienna berates Brody over cheating on Liberty, unaware of the recent revelation of his sexual abuse from Buster Smith (Nathan Sussex).
 Sienna tries to apologise and she confides in him about Patrick and they almost kiss but Liberty catches them.
 Liberty moves out but Sienna apologises and they reconcile.
 Sienna is determined become a teacher at Hollyoaks High but is turned down by Sally.
 When she hears Nancy call in sick, she decides to take her class.
 Sally is furious and is about to take action but Imran Maalik (Ijaz Rana) tells her that the lesson was enjoyable so she relents and decides to give Sienna a chance.
 While teaching a class, Sienna wrongly accuses autistic teenager Brooke Hathaway (Talia Grant) of stealing a model heart and shouts at her before grabbing her by the arm causing her to have a meltdown.
 Sienna begins to doubt her career over this, however, Laurie Shelby (Kyle Pryor) convinces her it was just a mistake.
 Liberty gives Sienna her blessing to be with Brody.
-Sienna supports Brody through Busters trial and is relieved when he is found guilty.
+Sienna supports Brody through Buster's trial and is relieved when he is found guilty.